What qualifies you to provide this service?

-Please contact me for next steps.
-You will receive a contract via e-mail that you sign and return, and an instruction sheet for your birth-bag.
+Please follow the steps on our encapsulation page.
+There’s a form for you to complete and all the information you need is there too.
 We need your estimated due date and contact info.
 You can send an e-transfer, post-dated cheque or provide cash with the placenta.

 Do you buy or sell placentas, or placenta products?